 Having her own place would be significant and a great blessing from God.
 It would help her feel secure and confident without fear of being placed on the streets.

-Christ the King Church (Anacortes, WA) built a house for this family February 11-16, 2023.
+Christ the King Church (Anacortes, WA) built a house for this family in February 2023.
 Click here for the video.

 Eduardo and Zeferina live in Eduardo’s hometown of Cofradia.
 Zeferina is from the indigenous community of Agua Aceda, one of the first indigenous towns as you make your way up into the mountains from Cofradia.
 She had come to work in the fields of Cofradia where she met Eduardo.
 After a time of getting to know each other, she moved in with him.